 On the other hand, “sovereign rights” is a term used in UNCLOS to pertain to the entitlements or privileges of a state to a defined area of a sea called the exclusive economic zone.
 In other words, UNCLOS merely used this term to collectively represent the limited rights of a state over its exclusive economic zone.

 Article 56 of UNCLOS mentioned that in this exclusive economic zone, a state has sovereign rights for the purpose of “exploring and exploiting, conserving and managing the natural resources…of the waters superjacent to the seabed and of the seabed and its subsoil, and with regard to other activities for the economic exploitation and exploration of the zone, such as the production of energy from the water, currents and winds.”

 Having a sovereign rights over a particular area, such as an exclusive economic zone, does not confer sovereignty.
 This also means that based on UNCLOS, an exclusive economic zone is not a sovereign territory.

 In a Nutshell: Sovereignty vs. Sovereign Rights

 Based from the discussion above, sovereign rights should not be confused with sovereignty or more appropriately, territorial sovereignty.
-Having sovereign rights over a particular body of water does not correspond to having sovereignty over that same area.
+These rights over a particular body of water do not correspond to having sovereignty over that same area.
 Sovereignty simply means supreme authority while sovereign rights is a term used for a collective but limited set of rights and power.